Peter-Opapa/git-actions_terraform_azure/SECURITY.md

 ### 🏆 Acknowledgments

-We appreciate responsible disclosure and will acknowledge security researchers who help improve our security posture.
+I appreciate responsible disclosure and will acknowledge security researchers who help improve our security posture.

 ---

-**Thank you for helping keep our project secure!** 🔒
+**Thank you for helping keep this project secure!** 🔒